Book Cover Design – How To Level Up Your Game

-One of the most important exciting and often times overlooked projects is the putting together of the book.
+One of the most important exciting and often times overlooked projects is the putting together of the book cover.

 What makes this such a complex part of book making is that writers many times don’t understand or really gasp the importance of what the book cover should look like.
 The book cover is actually the very stepping stone that gives the reader that little brain tap that says “We must have this book”.
 Many readers will often purchase a book simply because of the covers font or the use of a color scheme that triggered the readers “Must buy alert”.